cookpete/fetch-reddit/README.md

 fetch-reddit
 ============

-A react component for playing media from YouTube, SoundCloud or Vimeo.
+A utility function for fetching links from subreddits or Reddit comment threads

 ### Usage